espressif/esp-idf/docs/en/api-guides/wifi.rst

 ESP32 Wi-Fi Power-saving Mode
 -----------------------------------
-Currently, ESP32 Wi-Fi supports the Modem-sleep mode which refers to WMM (Wi-Fi Multi Media) power-saving mode in the IEEE 802.11 protocol.
-If the Modem-sleep mode is enabled and the Wi-Fi enters a sleep state, then, RF, PHY and BB are turned off in order to reduce power consumption.
-Modem-sleep mode works in Station-only mode and the station must be connected to the AP first.
+Currently, ESP32 Wi-Fi supports the Modem-sleep mode which refers to the legacy power-saving mode in the IEEE 802.11 protocol.
+Modem-sleep mode works in Station-only mode and the station must connect to the AP first.
+If the Modem-sleep mode is enabled, station will switch between active and doze state periodically.
+In doze state, RF, PHY and BB are turned off in order to reduce power consumption.
+Station can keep connection with AP in modem-sleep mode.

+Modem-sleep mode includes minimum and maximum power save modes.
+In minimum power save mode, station wakes up every DTIM to receive beacon.
+Broadcast data will not be lost because it is transmitted after DTIM.
+However, it can not save much more power if DTIM is short for DTIM is determined by AP.
+In maximum power save mode, station wakes up every listen interval to receive beacon.
+Broadcast data may be lost because station may be in doze state at DTIM time.
+If listen interval is longer, more power is saved but broadcast data is more easy to lose.
+Listen interval can be configured by calling API esp_wifi_set_config() before connecting to AP.

-Call esp_wifi_set_ps(WIFI_PS_MODEM) to enable Modem-sleep mode after calling esp_wifi_init().
-About 10 seconds after the station connects to the AP, Modem-sleep will start.
-When the station disconnects from the AP, Modem-sleep will stop.
+Call esp_wifi_set_ps(WIFI_PS_MIN_MODEM) to enable Modem-sleep minimum power save mode or esp_wifi_set_ps(WIFI_PS_MAX_MODEM) to enable Modem-sleep maximum power save mode after calling esp_wifi_init().
+When station connects to AP, Modem-sleep will start.
+When station disconnects from AP, Modem-sleep will stop.

 ESP32 Wi-Fi Connect Crypto
 -----------------------------------